slgobinath/SafeEyes/README.md

 ```bash
 pip3 install --user safeeyes
 ```
 For smartpause in Wayland, install the `python3-pywayland` package (in case the installer does not automatically install it as a dependency).
+If you are using sway, install `swayidle` instead.
 For smart pause plugin in X11, you may have to install the latest xprintidle from: [alonid/xprintidle](https://copr.fedorainfracloud.org/coprs/alonid/xprintidle/).

 Alternatively, use the [Flatpak version](https://github.com/slgobinath/safeeyes?tab=readme-ov-file#flatpak), which comes preinstalls with dependencies and features automatic updates.